ketoglou/mlc/README.md

 python3 mlc.py program.min                 : Delete idermediate,array of symbols,C files<br>
 ```

-minimal++ produce assembly language for MIPS but produce and other files<br>
+minimal++ produce assembly language for MIPS but produce and other files
-if the -save-temps argument is passed.It produce the intermediate file,the<br>
+if the -save-temps argument is passed.It produce the intermediate file,the
-array of symbols and a file with the program in C for test(does not work with<br>
+array of symbols and a file with the program in C for test(does not work with
 nesting functions)<br>